urkl/taskomir/README.md

 # Taskomir

-**Taskomir** is a Java-based background task manager designed to schedule and monitor long-running processes.
+**Taskomir** is a Java-based simple background task manager designed to schedule and monitor long-running processes.
 It provides a flexible, extensible core library and a demo application showcasing how to integrate scheduling, progress tracking, and a Vaadin-based UI.
+You can use Taskomir Dashboard Ui component in your own application.
+Just add the dependency to your project and use it.
+Check the demo!

 I really like Vaadin and I wanted to create a simple task manager that can be used in any Java application.

 For persistance, Mongo is used.
-If you dont' have Mongo installed, you can use the provided docker-compose file to start it.
+If you don't have Mongo installed, you can use the provided docker-compose file to start it.
+Of course, you can use any other database, just implement the TaskRepository interface.

 ![taskomir.png](taskomir.png)